awig/FUNLP/README.md

 ### Atom

 I use atom all the time.
-It is "hackleable", so there are plenty of great plugins for autocompletion, minimaps, syntax highlighting for different languages, and so on.
+It is "hackable", so there are plenty of great plugins for autocompletion, minimaps, syntax highlighting for different languages, and so on.
 It is available for all OSs.

 [Download Atom](https://atom.io/)